MargaritaCastro/dd-planning/README.md

 # Code coming soon!
-Send me an email if you need the code.
+Send me an email (mpcastro [at] mie.utoronto.ca) if you need the code.
 I can share with you a non-friendly version of the code.